TimothyDJones/awesome-laravel/README.md

 ## Resources
+- [LaravelSnippets.com](http://laravelsnippets.com/) - A repository of useful code snippets for Laravel PHP framework.

 ### Applications Built with Laravel
 - [Cachet](http://james-brooks.uk/cachet/) - A single-site, alternative to https://statuspage.io written in PHP with the Laravel project, supporting both SQLite and MySQL databases.